cue-lang/cue/doc/tutorial/basics/templates.md

 <!-- jba: this is not in the spec, aside from the TemplateLabel grammar rule. -->

 One of CUE's most powerful features is templates.
-A template defines a value to be unified which each field of a struct.
+A template defines a value to be unified with each field of a struct.

 The template's identifier (in angular brackets) is bound to name of each of its sibling fields and is visible within the template value